MicrosoftDocs/cpp-docs/docs/mfc/reference/connection-maps.md

 ### Remarks

-In the declaration (.h) file that defines the member functions for your class, start the connection point with the BEGIN_CONNECTION_PART macro, then add the CONNECTION_IID macro and any other member functions you wish to implement, and complete the connection point map with the END_CONNECTION_PART macro.
+In the declaration (.h) file that defines the member functions for your class, start the connection point with the BEGIN_CONNECTION_PART macro.
+Then add the CONNECTION_IID macro and any other member functions you wish to implement.
+Finally, complete the connection point map with the END_CONNECTION_PART macro.

 ### Requirements